“This is my commandment, that you love one another as I have loved you.” John 15:12

 Knox has informal “gay ole potlucks” a couple times a year.
 We take turns hosting and the food is always plentiful and delicious.
 This is also where we get to meet each others’ partners who may not regularly attend church, which is really good too.

-We post public events for the LGBT community on our blog and church bulletins.
+We post public events for the LGBTQ community on our blog and church bulletins.

 We have occasional potlucks and gatherings for the LGBT community of Knox and other Calgary area churches.
 Notices are put in the bulletin or announced during church services.